 http://www.noglu.fr (Nearest Metro – Grands Boulevard, lines 8 and 9)

-As much as I eat out gluten free I’m a bit more cautious about my choices ahead of getting on public transport and we were travelling home that afternoon.
-On that rationale we decided to have lunch at No Glu on the day that I travelled home with Paul so that I could have a hot meal without any worry.
+As much as I eat out gluten free I’m a bit more cautious about my choices ahead of getting on public transport and on that rationale we decided to have lunch at No Glu on the day that I travelled home with Paul so that I could have a hot meal without any worry.
 I’d heard a lot about No Glu and had been disappointed that I hadn’t made it to the New York branch when on holiday there.
 We managed to get a table but booking would be advisable as it isn’t that big.
 However, the service was extremely slow.
 The choices were limited to three and they surprisingly mostly made up of food that was naturally gluten free.
 When visiting gluten free places I like to make the most of it so that was a disappointment to me.
 I was even less impressed when my fish dish turned up on beetroot which I really dislike through miss translating the menu board that was only in French (my mistake not theirs).
 Fortunately for me I have a boyfriend who will eat anything and he lovingly swapped his burger and fries for my meal.
 The food was really good but expensive so I don’t think No Glu is a place I’d hurry back to anytime soon.
 I did pick up an amazing chocolate tart though from the No Glu bakery opposite so I would definitely return to that.

 http://www.biospherecafe.fr (Nearest Metro – St Augustin, line 9)